On Our 250th

 Spring 2026

 Who were the people of the Dutch Golden Age who founded the colony that would become New York?
 What drove them to set sail and colonize?
-A dazzling array of more than 60 Dutch Old Master paintings, Old Masters and New Amsterdam features works by Rembrandt van Rijn, Frans Hals, Jan Lievens, and Jan Steen, and provides viewers with clues into the Dutch society that spawned New York.
+A dazzling array of more than 60 Dutch Old Master paintings, Old Masters, New Amsterdam (opening May 1) features works by Rembrandt van Rijn, Frans Hals, Jan Lievens, and Jan Steen, and provides viewers with clues into the Dutch society that spawned New York.
+(Opens May 1)

 Summer 2026:

-Democracy Matters, featuring historical objects from The New York Historical’s Museum and Library collections, along with contemporary artwork in conversation with the legacy of 1776.
+Democracy Matters, the inaugural exhibition in our new Tang Wing for American Democracy, features historical objects from The New York Historical’s Museum and Library collections, along with contemporary artwork in conversation with the legacy of 1776.
+(Opens June 18)